gurkangullu/CaptchaForWindowsForms/README.md

 ## Description:
 This program allows you to use and customize Captcha protection for your desktop applications.

-If you want to use this program in your own project, you can download the dll file included in the project, add it to your project and use all the features. :blush:

 Please don't forget to share your requests and suggestions with me. :heart:

 ## Features: